sshyran/vs-intellicode/README.md

 * The build agent (MSBUILD, CMAKE) has the minimum required Visual Studio version installed:
 For C# repositories: Visual Studio 2017 or higher
 For C++ repositories: Visual Studio 2019 Update 4 or higher.
+* A full clone of a repository:
+If you are using *checkout@v2* or higher you need to specify a *fetch-depth* of 0 to fetch the complete repository.

 ## Usage